 However, Major Carruthers Wade died without issue in 1873 and the line of succession passed to his cousin, the Reverend William Mitchell.
 He too changed his name by adding Carruthers to become the Reverend William Mitchell-Carruthers.
 Subsequently he matriculated but with the Carruthers coat in the first and fourth and a newly devised Mitchell quartering in second and third depicting seniority of the Carruthers name.

-Willaim, younger son of John Carruthers 5th of Holmains and younger brother of George 6th of Holmains, received the Charter of Corsopeland and later Nether Dormont in 1552.
-This initiated the cadet line acquiring the estate of Dormont in Dumfrieshsire.
+William, younger son of John Carruthers 5th of Holmains and younger brother of George 6th of Holmains, received the Charter of Corsopeland and later Nether Dormont in 1552.
+This initiated the cadet line acquiring the estate of Dormont in Dumfriesshire.
 The Estate has been in the continuous ownership of the Carruthers family since 1452 athough only chartered to the Dormont branch of the family since 1552.

 In November 1965, arms were matriculated by the Reverend Arthur Stanley Carruthers (co-author of the book with R.C.Reid: Records of the Carruthers Family).
 He had shown that he was a cadet of the family of Carruthers of Dormont, itself having descended from the second son of John Carruthers, 5th of Holmains.
 The matriculated arms are contained within a Stodart style border to indicate the position of Arthur Carruthers within the family; the border is divided into two parts and charged twice to show the complexity of the relationship with the Dormont line.
 The shield is ensigned with the black hat with a pair of single tassels which may be used by a churchmen in place of a crest.
 Again the traditional Carruthers motto was retained.

-As an armiger, Dr George Carruthers, of Dunfermline, Fife was granted Arms in 2017.
-His arms were differenced from the Chiefly arms by two chevronels and a pheon replacing a fleur de lis in the base.
+As an armiger, Dr George Carruthers, FSA Scot, of Dunfermline, Fife, was granted his personal Arms in 2017.
+His arms were differenced from the Chiefly arms by two chevronels, as did Dormont and a pheon replacing a fleur de lis in the base.
+He also chose to break with tradition to date and have his own motto; Non Sto Solus – I do not Stand Alone while keeping the angelic theme for his crest; The Archangel Michael Pinning the Beast.